 Drawbacks of disc brakes

 In terms of the drawbacks they can be heavier and they certainly are more complex making maintenance a specialist exercise potentially.
 In terms of the future we reckon your going to struggle to have anything else moving forwards.
-With bike porn such as the Cube Agree SLT Disc coming into the market creeping over the £3k marker it is a reasonable signal that lower end models will follow suit.
+With bikes such as the Cube Agree SLT Disc coming into the market creeping over the £3k marker it is a reasonable signal that lower end models will follow suit.
 The Boardman SLS Disc released last year is a lower end example of such a bike and sub £1,000 models are starting to become available.

 Changes in UCI regulation